Sunday, March 23, 2014

 If you traverse these parts often, or even a little, you'll notice that I have a bit of a thing for the mind-body connection.
 My brain is my best asset, and, occasionally -- and that seems to be at 3 a.m. if at all -- my worst enemy.
 And that's neither hubris nor craziness.
 It's likely true for you too.
 Your brain controls your own surfboard on the waves of life, but as the Internet meme goes, "I got 99 problems, and 86 of them are complete bullshit that I made up in my own head."
 Let the balancing act begin….

 When the mind takes a hard right turn for the dark places, the body usually follows.
 A little anxiety about an upcoming whatever, and I get a little stomach pain, a little lost sleep, maybe even the dreaded 3 a.m. worry-wakeup.
-And, conversely, when the head is soaring, well, that's when I have days like this.
+And, conversely, when the head is soaring, well, that's when I have those days that edge toward perfection.

 I vote for more days like that.